DRUG INTERACTIONS

 You do not need a medical degree to keep your family safe from drug interactions.
 You need a complete picture of what is in your medicine cabinet and a tool that checks combinations automatically.

-mojApteczka is free to use, works in your browser, and checks interactions across your entire family’s medicines.
-Add your first medicine by scanning the package — the AI reads the name, dosage, and expiry date for you.
+Or try the full app at mojapteczka.pl — it is free to use, works in your browser, and checks interactions across medicines for the whole family.
+Add your first medicine by scanning the pack — the AI reads the name, dose, and expiry date for you.
+The Android app is also available on Google Play.

-Have questions about drug interactions or medicine safety?
-Write to us at kontakt@mojapteczka.pl — we are happy to help!
+Have questions about drug interactions or treatment safety?
+Write to us at kontakt@mojapteczka.pl — we are happy to help.

 Frequently asked questions